emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 4. Push the image to your Docker registry: `docker push $DOCKER_REGISTRY/amb-sidecar-plugin:VERSION`.

-5. Configure Ambassador Pro to use the plugin by creating a `Filter` and `FilterPolicy` CRD, as per the [filter reference](/reference/filter-reference).
+5. Configure Ambassador Edge Stack to use the plugin by creating a `Filter` and `FilterPolicy` CRD, as per the [filter reference](/reference/filter-reference).

-6. Update the standard Ambassador Pro manifest to use your Docker image instead of the standard sidecar.
+6. Update the standard Ambassador Edge Stack manifest to use your Docker image instead of the standard sidecar.

    ```patch